 Clinical trials show lavender oil improves anxiety-related sleep problems

-When 170 people with anxiety-related restlessness and disturbed sleep were given either 80mg pharmaceutical grade lavender oil or placebo, once a day for 10 weeks, symptoms decreased significantly more in those taking lavender capsules, with 31% achieving remission, to confirm the calming and anxiolytic effects.
-The results were even more pronounced in those with moderate to severe anxiety at the start of the trial.
+When 170 people with anxiety-related restlessness and disturbed sleep were given either 80mg pharmaceutical grade lavender oil or placebo, once a day for 10 weeks, symptoms decreased significantly more in those taking lavender capsules, with around one-third (31%) achieving remission.
+This confirms the calming effect of lavender oil in relieving anxiety.
+The results were even more pronounced in people with moderate to severe anxiety at the start of the trial.

 Do not exceed the recommended dose.